fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 # QUICK START

 ## Introduction
-FramerFlow is an new editor that allows you to create a beautiful prototype faster and easier than ever before.
-The prototype is powered by awesome [Framer.js](http://framerjs.com).
-It uses vanilla Javascript as main language so you may start a new project right away if you already know Javascript.
+FramerFlow is an editor for creating a beautiful prototype faster and easier than ever before.
+The source of powerful prototyping is from the awesome [Framer.js](http://framerjs.com) library.
+Tons of wonderful prototyping are already created by designers, developers and hobbist using Framer.js.
+FramerFlow has fully integrated Framer.js as much as it can.
+So FramerFlow uses Javascript as a main language.
+One of the instant benefits from directly using Javascript is that you could start your project just in minutes if you have a little Javascript experience.

 FramerFlow is a desktop application for Windows platform.
 Current build only supports 64 bits OS.
 In this first preview release of FramerFlow, the application